 Is Your Calcium Supplement Increasing your Risk of Stroke?

-Women of menopausal age are advised to take calcium supplements as a way to prevent osteoporosis, a condition that causes bones to lose density and increase the risk of fractures.
+Women of menopausal age are often advised to take calcium supplements as a way to prevent osteoporosis, a condition that causes bones to lose density and increase the risk of fractures.
 However, taking calcium alone may not be enough to support bone health.
-In fact, it may also increase the risk of heart disease and even stroke.
+In fact, one study suggested that calcium supplements increased risk of heart attack or stroke.

 What is Vitamin D?

 Vitamin D is made by the human body when UV light enters the skin and interacts with cholesterol.
-Most people in North America become Vitamin D deficient in the winter without supplementation, either through diet or through taking a supplement.
-Vitamin D does wonders for your body.
-It can keep your immune system healthy, prevent inflammation, and prevent your body from developing illnesses and infections.
+Most people in North America become Vitamin D deficient in the winter without getting it either through diet or through taking a supplement.

-Vitamin D can be found in a variety of sources.
-Foods rich in Vitamin D include dairy products (milk and cheese), and fish (cod, trout, salmon).
-When individuals can't get enough Vitamin D from their food sources, they can get it from Vitamin D supplements.
+Vitamin D can be found in a variety of sources, including dairy products (milk and cheese), and fish (cod, trout, salmon).

 What is Vitamin K?

-Luckily, vegetables are an excellent source of Vitamin K. This is especially true for leafy greens.
+Luckily, vegetables are an excellent source of Vitamin K, especially leafy greens.
 Kale, collard greens, spinach, and so on can give you well over 100% of your daily value per serving.
 Of course, for those with Vitamin K deficiencies or individuals who don't consume enough Vitamin K from food alone, supplements are a viable option to combat this problem.

 How Can This Benefit Women in Menopause?

-Women in menopause are at higher risk of developing cardiovascular diseases and osteoporosis.
+Women in menopause are at higher risk of developing cardiovascular diseases and osteoporosis than younger women.
 Some evidence has shown that drops in estrogen can affect receptors in other parts of the body like the bones and the heart, making it more difficult for those systems to regulate themselves as efficiently.

-1 in 3 female adults over the age of 50 has some form of cardiovascular disease.
+Cardiovascular disease is the cause of one out of every three deaths of women in America.
 Heart attacks increase exponentially in women overall ten years after menopause.
-At the same time, around 61% of women in postmenopause are diagnosed with osteoporosis.
+At the same time, some research shows that one out of every two menopausal women will experience osteoperosis.
 By having a healthy intake of both Vitamin D and Vitamin K, women in menopause can prevent severe loss of bone density and reduce the risk of CAC.

 If you're a menopausal woman suffering from calcium deficiency or osteoporosis, and you take a calcium supplement, ask your doctor if you are at risk of arterial calcification.
 Discuss what measures you can take to address your health concerns and improve your health overall.